CNA vs LPN: differences in training, pay, scope, and which path to choose

 • You want to work in a setting that requires a license (many physician offices and some hospital units hire LPNs but not CNAs)

 Neither path is a dead end.
-Most CNA and LPN programs build credit toward further nursing education, and clinical experience in both roles genuinely prepares you for RN licensure programs.
+Most CNA and LPN programs build credit toward further nursing education, and clinical experience in both roles prepares you well for RN licensure programs.
 The difference is timing and scope.

 For more detail on how to become a CNA specifically, see the how to become a CNA guide.